ArtLab

 Why have humans always wanted to fly?

 This is the question that the figurines and birds above ponder.
-This installation is a meditation on freedom and the human spirit that travels through imagination, exploring the far reaches of space and the limits of human experience.
+The installation is a meditation on freedom and the human spirit that travels through imagination, exploring the far reaches of space and the limits of human experience.

 The fabrication of enamels on lava, representing the different sections of the Spring Institute, is being done in collaboration with local artisans.
 The lava enamels will be hidden throughout Pleaux, and visitors will have to find them during the Art Walk.
 They will be combined with augmented reality, allowing visitors to simply use a smartphone to reveal the associated 3D object for each enamel tile.